Valdes-Tresanco-MS/gmx_MMPBSA/docs/api.md

 ### Defined operators

-In-place addition: It extends all of the arrays that are common to both `mmpbsa_data` instances.
+In-place addition: It extends all the arrays that are common to both `mmpbsa_data` instances.
 This is useful if, for instance, you run two `gmx_MMPBSA` calculations, and you use -prefix <new_prefix> for the second simulation.
-Assuming that <new_prefix> is `_GMXMMPBSA2_` for the second `gmx_MMPBSA` calculation, the following pseudo-code will generate an mmpbsa_data instance with all of the data in concatenated arrays.
+Assuming that <new_prefix> is `_GMXMMPBSA2_` for the second `gmx_MMPBSA` calculation, the following pseudo-code will generate a mmpbsa_data instance with all the data in concatenated arrays.
 The pseudo-code assumes GMXMMPBSA.API was imported as demonstrated below.

 ```python